ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

 ```
 - Annotate the CpGs by chr, start and end.
 **In the last lines of the script, you will find the code to obtain the variability information of the CpGs that will be subset and sent to us once the mapping has been performed.**

-For the output of these steps, we will create a new directory:

-`mkdir EPIC`

 The output of this step should be a text file with the CpGs in the rows and the chr, start, end, CpG ID and beta values per sample in the columns.
 Here you have an [example](https://github.com/ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/blob/main/example_bed_file_format.txt).\
 [GSet_to_BED.R](https://github.com/ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/blob/main/GSet_to_BED.R)